alexeyneu/bitbill-multisig-contracts/README.md

   thats all.

 if second wallet owner wanna check what he's offered to sign he should do 'load contract from address' aka AtAddress in remix and do 'stringtosend' himself

+# Side notes
+you can also use `etherscan` for all other than contract deployment. sign's go without quotes there
+`stringtosend` is in 'Read' there , where `spend` is in 'Write'
+nifty wallet could be used when do "Connect to metamask"
 ![Screen1](/bxx.jpg)